rottingSteel/travails-in-C/README.md

 # travails-in-C
-Nothing more than my attempts to teach myself some good ole C.
+Nothing more than my attempts to teach myself some good ole C